lextoumbourou/obsidian-title-as-link-text/README.md

 Runs on file rename and when a file is saved.

 Disclaimer: I just learned how to make Obsidian plugins a few hours ago, so there's going to be some bugs.

+## To do:

+* [ ] Add a command to run across an entire vault.
+* [ ] Test behaviour with related plugins: https://github.com/dy-sh/obsidian-consistent-attachments-and-links etc